Your Cart is empty

 Fusion bond extensions are hair extensions that are bonded or fused to your hair with heat.
 Both I-tip and U-tip extensions are fusion bond extensions; they’re bonded to your hair with a specialised heat tool which fuses the tip of the extension strand to your own hair.
 Fusion bond extensions are made with keratin glue.
 It’s the keratin glue that gets heated up and is then fused to your hair.
 You must 100% use a qualified professional to fit fusion bond hair extensions, otherwise, you risk real damage to your own hair, not to mention an end-result that’s nothing to be proud of – eeek!

-So you might think that because micro ring extensions don’t use heat, they’re better for your hair than fusion bond extensions.
+So you might think that because nano ring extensions don’t use heat, they’re better for your hair than fusion bond extensions.
 Not quite!

 How do you use I tip hair extensions?